Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 ### Machine-readable metadata

 If we structure and document our data correctly, it can be easily read by machines (i.e computers).
 It is important for humans to be able to understand if a dataset is fit for their purpose, something normally achieved by reading documentation.
-However it is possible to make metadata machine-readable as well to ensure that datasets are more easily findable in searches, are easier to combine with other datasets and also meet community standards to be able to compare like-for-like more easily.
+However it is possible to make metadata machine-readable as well to ensure that datasets are more easily findable in searches, are easier to combine with other datasets and also meet community standards to be able to compare like-for-like datasets more easily.

 Some machine-readable metadata schemas to consider are: